rivit98/ctf-writeups/zer0pts/Not Beginners Stack/Readme.md

-# DiceCTF 2021, not beginners stack, pwn
+# zer0pts 2021, not beginners stack, pwn

 ## Description
 Elementary pwners love to overwrite the return address.
 This time you can't!